-Student name: Form: DOB: Date of risk assessment: Stud Student Photo Medical incident/history/cont text resulting in 1 Medical incident/history/context resulting in the need of a medical risk assessment.
-Who is at risk Severity Probability Severity: 1 = Minimal risk 2 = moderate risk Pro Probability: 1 = Unli 1 = Unlikely to happen 2 = May happen sometime - RISK H What HOW TO MANAGE IT What procedures will we have MM WHO TO BE INFORMED G I ) (Control measures) Parents/Carers Staff Student/s 0 yes yes yes Yes Yes Yes Yes Yes Yes Yes Yes Yes
+Student name: Form: DOB: Date of risk assessment: S Student Photo Photo Medical incident/history/context resulting in the need of a medical risk assessment. ext resulting in the need of a medi cal risk assessment.
+Who is at risk Severity Probability Severity: 1 = Minimal risk 2 = moderate risk Probability: 1= 2= · Unlikely 1 = Unlikely to happen 2 = May happen sometime 2 RISK HO What pi HOW TO MANAGE IT What procedures will we have мно тс WHO TO BE INFORMED 0) (Control measures) Parents/Carers ers Staff Student/s 0 yes yes yes Yes Yes Yes Yes Yes Yes Yes Yes Yes